browe83/A-Random-Quote-Generator/README.md

 * GitHub

 ## Installation
-After cloning repository, run `npm install` to install dependencies.
-Then run `npm start` to launch the application.
+After cloning repository, locate and open the index.html file to launch the app.